alpha74/pdRatingSystem/README.md

     - Rate the passenger
     - View aggregate rating of driver
     - View aggregate rating of passenger

-### Features to be added:
-  - HTML templates to give rating.

 ### Demo object names(for this project):